Wake Up to Wogan: Terry's Old Geezers and Gals – "TOGs"

-Regular listeners to the show were often referred to collectively as TOGs (Terry's Old Geezers / Gals).
+Regular listeners to the show were often referred to collectively as "TOGs" ("Terry's Old Geezers" /"Gals").
 A running joke on the show was defining what it takes to qualify as a TOG.
 Much humour was drawn from identifying stereotypical traits of the elderly, such as absent-mindedness, cynicism and befuddlement at modern society's habits, as being those of a true TOG.
 Wogan, as the archetypal TOG, was sometimes referred to as the "TOGmeister".

 TOGs often took on pseudonyms, as did the newsreaders, prior to February 2007.

 In early 2007, John Marsh took compulsory semi-retirement at the age of 60, but still returned to the show every six weeks to read the news.
 Marsh's departure from the show caused a reshuffle of staff, and the introduction of a new Travel Announcer, Lynn Bowles, whom the TOGs often referred to as the "Traffic Totty".
-Charles Nove also nicknamed "Chassa", "Bossa", and "Super" later became a regular newsreader on the Wake Up To Wogan show, and was famed among TOGs for his impression of coughing sheep which became a running gag on the programme.
+Charles Nove also nicknamed "Chassa", "Bossa", and "Super" later became a regular newsreader on the Wake Up to Wogan show and was famed among TOGs for his impression of coughing sheep which became a running gag on the programme.
 Prior to Marsh's retirement, the travel bulletins were also presented by the morning's newsreader, and Bowles presented them in the shows either side of WUTW.

 Younger listeners were sometimes called "TYGs" (Terry's Young Geezers/Gals); a frequent joke being that many TYGs were children forced to listen to WUTW in the car while being driven to school.
 Often, younger listeners getting in touch with the show were jokingly told to "get lost".

 Regular contributors

 Humorous contributors

-The show relied heavily on e-mailed material sent in by listeners that was then read out on air, and there were many regular contributors from the general public.
+The show relied heavily on emailed material sent in by listeners that was then read out on air, and there were many regular contributors from the general public.
 Often a pseudonym was used by the contributor(s) for comic effect.
 A few of these regular contributors are listed below: